 Physical illnesses or medical conditions can sometimes trigger psychosis.
 Illnesses that interfere with the structure and normal functioning of an individual’s brain are believed to be the most likely type of condition to elicit a psychotic episode.

 Postpartum psychosis has been known to occur in some women.
 The act of childbirth can trigger a psychotic episode, typically occurring within the first month after the baby’s delivery.

 Treatment for Psychosis

 In the majority of cases, psychosis will require inpatient care.
 However, if you have a disorder that is commonly associated with psychosis, there are some outpatient therapies that can be beneficial in helping to manage one’s symptoms in order to prevent further psychotic episodes.
-Additionally, outpatient treatment can be used as a step-down from a more intensive treatment regimen, such as inpatient or partial hospitalization programs, in order to help prevent the need for future hospitalization.
-Furthermore, by taking part in ongoing outpatient therapy, the mental health professionals with whom an individual is working may be able to recognize symptoms of psychosis earlier and make appropriate referrals for high levels of care when necessary.
+Additionally, an outpatient treatment center, like Shaker Clinic, can be used as a step-down from a more intensive treatment regimen, such as inpatient or partial hospitalization programs, in order to help prevent the need for future hospitalization.
+Furthermore, by taking part in ongoing outpatient therapy at a treatment center like Shaker Clinic, the mental health professionals with whom an individual is working may be able to recognize symptoms of psychosis earlier and make appropriate referrals for high levels of care when necessary.